May 17-20, 24-27, 2021 – Two Sessions, Eight Course Options

 Module 1: Basic mixed effects (2-level) models, testing in R and Mplus

-Module 2: Longitudinal studied in R and Mplus: within-person experiential methods models and growth models
+Module 2: Longitudinal studied in R and Mplus: within-person experiential sampling methods and growth models

 Module 3: Complex multilevel models part 1: 3-level models in R and moderated-mediation models in Mplus